Christ Church (Moscow, Idaho)

 Christ Church is a Calvinist church in Moscow, Idaho, pastored by Douglas Wilson, and a member of the Communion of Reformed Evangelical Churches.
-The congregation has received international coverage for its views, which include advocating for a theocracy, its pastor's defense of slavery, and his teachings using the terms to "conquer" women and make them "surrender" to the supposed superiority of men.
-It also has a number of institutional projects, including a publishing operation (Canon Press), a magazine (Credenda/Agenda), a three-year ministerial training program (Greyfriars Hall), a private accredited college (New Saint Andrews), and a campus ministry (Collegiate Reformed Fellowship).
+The congregation has received international coverage for its views, which include advocating for a theocracy, and its desire to make Moscow a "Christian town".
+It has formal and informal affiliations with a number of ministries, including a three-year ministerial training program (Greyfriars Hall), a private accredited college (New Saint Andrews), a campus ministry (Collegiate Reformed Fellowship), and formerly a publishing operation and magazine (Canon Press, Credenda/Agenda).
 The church is estimated to have between 900 and 2,000 members.

 Beliefs

 Christ Church is a Calvinist church, holding conservative views.
-It is a proponent of dominion theology and postmillennialism.
+Its ministers are proponents of postmillennialism and have been described as holding to a form of dominion theology.
 It is known for its promotion of Christian education and biblical courtship, and for its opposition to liberalism and feminism as being contrary to the Christian faith.
 Christ Church also holds to biblical inerrancy and adheres to the Westminster Standards, the Three Forms of Unity, and the Apostles' and Nicene Creeds.
 It is a charter member of the Communion of Reformed Evangelical Churches.

+Heath Druzin, host of NPR's podcast Extremely American, describes the church as "a major player, if not the major player" in the Christian nationalist movement nationwide.

+The church has drawn attention for its vocal opposition, and active resistance to federal and local restrictions meant to halt the spread of COVID-19.
+The church's head pastor, Douglas Wilson, has posted on his blog and on YouTube to call on his followers to "resist openly, in concert with any others in your same position", which he said would constitute "an example of a free people refusing to go along with their own enslavement".
+Wilson's remarks, which also warned "we are not yet in a hot civil war, with shooting and all, but we are in a cold war/civil war", drew condemnation from prominent evangelicals.

 Affiliated organizations

 New Saint Andrews College

-New Saint Andrews College is Christian liberal arts college with numerous connections to the church's head pastor, Douglas Wilson.
-Wilson and a number of family members also teach at the school.
-One of Douglas Wilson's brothers, Gordon Wilson, a young earth creationist, is a senior fellow of natural history at the college.
-The school takes a classical Christian liberal arts approach to higher education patterned after the Harvard curriculum of 1643 consisting of small group recitations and oral exams.
-The college limits enrollment to no more than 200 students.
-Studies include "the languages, history, philosophy, and culture of classical antiquity and Western tradition in the light of Scripture".
+New Saint Andrews College is a classical Christian liberal arts college that is listed as a ministry of Christ Church.
+Ben Merkle, an elder at Christ Church, is president.
+The church's session of Elders is the spiritual authority for the college.
+Studies at NSA include "the languages, history, philosophy, and culture of classical antiquity and Western tradition in the light of Scripture".

-In their Guide to All-American Colleges, the Intercollegiate Studies Institute, a conservative organization which promotes Judeo-Christian values, describes New Saint Andrews College as "intellectually rigorous and firmly grounded in the Christian tradition".
-New Saint Andrews College also offers graduate programs in Trinitarian theology and classical Christian education.

 Greyfriars' Hall

 Greyfriars' Hall is a ministerial training program affiliated with Christ Church.
+Men who complete the three-year program, which is tuition-free, receive a letter rather than a diploma.
+Elders of Christ Church are the program's overseers.
+The faculty comprises Christ Church ministers Doug Wilson, Toby Sumter, and Ben Zorne.